Quick/Nimble/README.md

 those defined as a `struct` or `enum`.
 If you need to compare two value types, consider what it means for instances of your type to be identical.
-This may mean comparing individual properties or, if it makes sense to do so, conforming your type to `Equatable` and use Nimble's equivalence matchers instead.
+This may mean comparing individual properties or, if it makes sense to do so, conforming your type to `Equatable` and using Nimble's equivalence matchers instead.

 ```objc